 |Nous voudrions commander maintenant.||We’d like to order now.|

-Aimer (to like) can be used in the conditional to talk about wanting to do something that you may not be able to do.
+Aimer (to like) can be used in the conditional to talk about something that you would like to have / do, though it may not be possible.

 |J’aimerais voir un film, mais je dois étudier.||I’d like to see a movie, but I have to study.|

 |Nous aimerions y être avec toi.||We’d like to be there with you, We wish we could be there with you.|

 When reporting a sentiment like "he will go" in indirect speech, the future is replaced by the conditional:

 |Il a dit: « J’irai à la banque demain. »

 > Il a dit qu’il irait à la banque demain.

 |He said, "I will go to the bank tomorrow."